GetPsyched6/Klima-Choro/README.md

 ## Mapping CO2 Emissions in Urban Spaces, Scientifically

 Developing and optimizing an inverse model which takes CO2 concentrations (as a function of time and space) and winds as input, and CO2 emissions as output.
-Made for the area of Greater London.
+Currently modelled for the areas of Great Britain and Northern Ireland

 ---